jexuswebserver/jexus_docs/server/getting-started/upgrade.rst

 Press i on keyboard to enter edit mode.

-If previous start command “/usr/jexus/jws.start” exists, replace it with “/usr/jexus/jws start”.
+If previous start command "/usr/jexus/jws.start" exists, replace it with "/usr/jexus/jws start".

-Remove “/usr/jexus/state.start” if it presents.
+Remove "/usr/jexus/state.start" if it presents.

 Press Esc on keyboard to exit edit mode.